TEAMS

 CLASS

-Collaborative Learning Across the Arts & Sciences Series, or CLASS, is a video series to introduce viewers to various best teaching practices.
+Collaborative Learning Across Arts & Sciences Series, or CLASS, is a video series to introduce viewers to various best teaching practices.
 The series will focus on the most common challenges or misconceptions of teachers.

 Each video is short because we understand that teachers do not often have time for extended professional development.
 Videos will include simple, concrete steps for integrating the teaching practice immediately and will be followed by several resources for those who want to explore the topic further.